Interlibrary Loan //

 What is interlibrary loan (ILL)?

-A library service that allows you to request any book, article, or other material that our library does not own.
+Interlibrary loan is a cooperative arrangement among libraries that allows you to request any book, article, or other material that our library does not own.

 Remember to check our catalog before making interlibrary loan requests.